 The beautiful Canadian Province of Manitoba, located in central part of the country, is one of the three Prairie Provinces in the nation, and home to over 1,200,000 people.
 The largest city in the province is the capital, Winnipeg, with a population exceeding 730,000.
 The second largest city is Brandon, with a population of around 56,000.
 Manitoba has received increasing numbers of immigrants in recent years, and it has set goals of encouraging 10,000 immigrants to settle within its borders annually.

-Manitoba Economy and Employment
+Manitoba Economy & Employment

 Manitoba Standard of Living

-One of the most appealing aspects of living Manitoba is the low cost of living, making it possible to enjoy a very comfortable life.
-Housing, energy, insurance and post-secondary education in Manitoba are all among the least expensive in Canada.
-With a lower share of income dedicated to these costs, Manitobans have more money left over to spend on other things.
+Low cost of living is one of the most appealing aspects of the province and this enables one to enjoy a very comfortable life here.
+Housing, energy, insurance and post-secondary education in Manitoba are all among the least expensive in the country.
+With a lower share of income dedicated to these costs, the Manitobans have more money left over to spend on other things.
 One such example is a cottage/vacation home, as Manitobans have the highest rate of vacation home ownership in Canada.

 Manitoba Residential Housing